JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 ```

-## Final notes

-In order to perform the same test of the application we start the **todo.exe** from the **dist** folder either from the command line or from the Windows File Explorer.
-The application works the same way as when we tested the python script, the only difference is that we now can move it to any Windows computer, without having to install python.
-This reminds me of a quote from one of my favorite authors:
+The packaging process begins and with the settings from the `build_config` list in the `build_automation.py`.From this point on your application will be packaged with the same settings each time you run the script.
+To perform the functional test of the application you launch the **todo.exe** from the **dist** folder either from the command line or from the Windows File Explorer.
+You test that the application works the same way as when you tested the python script.
+The only difference is that you now can move it to any Windows computer, without having to install python.

+## Start packaging

-> "*Begin with the end in mind*" - Stephen Covey, author of "7 Great Habits of Highly effective People"
+> "Begin with the end in mind" - Stephen Covey, author of "7 Great Habits of Highly Effective People"

-I think there is a lot of truth about delivering and developing software in this quote because the developer has to think of the end users and how they will be using the application.
-When I am developing applications, I consider the consequences of handing the resulting application to my parents, who by no means are considered computer savvy.
-It should be easy for them to use the application and the application should behave the way they would expect.
-This means that I cannot rely on them to remember to type command line incantation to start or run the application.
-This is a bar which they are never going to reach, let alone pass.
-Based on this I cannot just hand them a python script and expect them to know how to run this out of the box.
-Python scripts are for developers and applications are for all people.

-Some may argue that it takes too long to get the build system setup and they would rather wait until the product is finished to package and build the application.
-This is a bad solution.
-The main reason is that if you as a developer do not introduce this as early as possible certain assumptions will be included in your code, such as user using a different decimal point, or does not have a specific folder you have on your PC, and so on.
-Additionally you know that your application is not going to change because the user installed a different version of a crucial dependency for your application.
-This is all packaged into the product application

-Through this article we have automated a part of a solid application foundation for packaging our desktop applications with deployment in mind.
-From here we can start to add all the customer requirements and develop all the features that the customer needs.
-We no longer have to worry about forgetting to set the build parameters right and we can focus on the process of writing the code.
-Additionally we can easily perform our tests on the actual product and not skip any steps when testing.
-I have specifically kept the process of dependencies out of this article in order to keep the article light and compact, but if you run into the trouble I am sure that you are capable of automating that and extend the build automation script.
+Early in the development process, it is important to consider how the final delivery of the product is supposed to be.
+This is imperative for you as a software developer and particularly important for developing desktop applications for non-python users.
+Choosing the right path for the end product as early as possible reduces the development time significantly.

+> In the `todo.py` example, the final product was a single executable file text-based interface with a prompt to deliver to customers on a Windows PC without the need for a Python interpreter.

+Given that problem statement for the application, you can derive the following requirements:

+* The end product must be a single executable file and run without the Python interpreter
+* It must run on Windows
+* The usage of the application is text-based and not GUI-based
+* The application must prompt the user for input commands

+These four things set the earliest requirements for the application.
+The first part is solved by solving the packaging problem.
+The second part is done by using PyInstaller for packaging on a Windows PC.
+This produces a binary executable file for Windows only.
+Narrowing the application deployment scope to a single platform will simplify much code later in the development of the application.
+The disregard for the need for a graphical user interface reduces complexity for the development process.

+Keep in mind that the user can only use any version of the application, when the packaging has been solved, so solve this as early as possible.
+Automating the packaging makes the whole process run consistently for you and simplifies your development process.

+## Improve the user experience early on

+Do you remember the trick with using the `print(__doc__)` in the application?
+This is sort of a hidden requirement, but any good software solution should be able to start and stop without errors.
+There should be a simple and intuitive way to do so.
+Just as starting Python from the command line and exiting this again using `CTRL-Z` or `exit()`.
+The first feature to implement is how to close the application properly.
+At some point, the intro message to the application can be exchanged with a list of commands which can be distributed from a configuration file.

+## Conclusion

+Congratulations on finishing this article.
+You have now learned how to get started with automating the building of Python-based Windows applications, using PyInstallers Python API.
+The article forms a basis for easing the packaging process of Python applications, and to alleviate the stress of packaging application by automation as early in the process as possible.
+You have additionally learned:

+* How to package a python module into an executable from the command line
+* When to implement packaging and what to consider when building applications
+* How to setup consistent build settings and how control the PyInstaller API with these

+The source code for the provided examples is available on [Github](https://github.com/JayKayAce/Technical-Articles/tree/master/tutorials/Automating%20Application%20Building/code).

+Start practicing the new superpowers of application building automation today.
+This will help you focus on the delivery and quality of the features you implement.
+Good luck!